Abu Dhabi Gaming Announces Participation in Tawdheef x Zaheb 2024 – Opening Career Pathways for UAE Nationals in the Video Game Industry

 Date

-(MENAFN- Blitz PR) Abu Dhabi, UAE – 18th November 2024 - Abu Dhabi Gaming, the capital’s gaming ecosystem builder, proudly announces its participation in Tawdheef x Zaheb 2024, a premier career exhibition dedicated exclusively to UAE nationals.
+(MENAFN- Blitz PR) Abu Dhabi Gaming, the capital’s gaming ecosystem builder, proudly announces its participation in Tawdheef x Zaheb 2024, a premier career exhibition dedicated exclusively to UAE nationals.
 This event, scheduled from November 19 to 21, 2024, at ADNEC – Abu Dhabi, underscores the organization’s commitment to fostering a robust and sustainable career landscape in the video game industry, opening doors for UAE nationals to explore and contribute to this dynamic sector.

 Abu Dhabi Gaming’s Vision for Emirati Careers in Gaming